wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 1.6.2 =
+* Fix: encoding issue with the HTML srcset method.

 = 1.6.0 =
 * Add: HTML srcset method.